Jump to content

 Prof Han Peng 1984

-In 1979, Prof. Han Peng 韩鹏, as his Chinese name is, discovered in the journal Chinese Medicine an article translated by Prof. Porkert entitled "Reflections on the Five Inducers" written by Han Shaokang 韩绍康 (1909-1986), a famous acupuncture doctor from Lingnan and professor at the Acupuncture Department of the TCM University of Guangzhou.
-Five years later, in 1984, he took the long way to China and visited Han Shaokang, the father of Han Jianshan, one of the authors of this article.
-He was taught by him the basics of Chinese medicine, Chinese drug therapy and especially traditional acupuncture.
+In 1979, Prof. Hempen (Han Peng 韩鹏 as his Chinese name is) discovered an article translated by Prof. Porkert in the journal Chinese Medicine entitled "Reflections on the Five Inducers", which had been written by Han Shaokang 韩绍康 (1909-1986), a famous acupuncture doctor from Lingnan and professor at the acupuncture department of Guangzhou TCM College.
+Five years later, in 1984, he traveled all the way to China to visit Han Shaokang and his son Han Jianshan, a co-author of this article.
+Prof. Hempen was taught by him the basics of Chinese medicine, Chinese drug therapy and, above all, traditional acupuncture.

-When Han Shaokang explained acupuncture to him, he always demonstrated the localizations of the foramina and the special needling techniques directly on the body of the German guest.
-Upon his return to Germany, Prof. Hempen enthusiastically proclaimed in a travel report, "Traditional acupuncture still exists in China!"
-When he came to China again many years later for further scientific exchange, he remembered these lessons and even visited Han Shaokang's grave.
+When Han Shaokang explained acupuncture to him, he always demonstrated the localization of the foramina and the special needling techniques directly on the German guest's body.
+After his return to Germany, Prof. Hempen enthusiastically announced in a travel report: "Traditional acupuncture still exists in China!"
+When he returned to China many years later for further scientific exchange, he remembered these lessons and even visited Han Shaokang's grave.

 Prof. Dr. med.
 Carl-Hermann Hempen (bottom right) with the Han family in 1984